jefdaj/ortholang-demo/templates/tutorial_08_psiblast.md

 1. pick a few random ones with the `sample` function
 2. confirm those work on the NCBI site
-3. do them all in ShortCut
+3. do them all in OrthoLang